Laser-dressed partial density of states: Discussion

 In the first part of the article, we focused on the time-averaged part of the PDOS, which relates to the time-averaged occupation probability of electronic states.
 States close to the Fermi level shift towards higher binding energies more than states further away.
 The splitting between the bonding and antibonding states decreases, indicating a reduction in the overlap between the oxygen and zinc orbitals.
 The Zn $d$- and O $p$-projected bonding states shift by different amounts, which should also weaken the zinc-oxygen bonds.

 We then considered the time-dependent part of the PDOS.
 Due to the electric field of the light, the electron density redistributes to form positively and negatively charged regions, oscillating with an optical period of $2\pi/\Omega$.
 These oscillations can be expanded in orders of the oscillation frequency $\Omega$, $2\Omega$, etc. At first order, the charge distributions mainly lead to the formation of dipoles around zinc and oxygen atoms.
 The dipoles centred on different atoms are bound together.
-To analyse the character of these distributions and bonds, we considered the amplitude of the PDOS oscillating at the frequency $\Omega$ and decomposed it into the positive and negative contributions corresponding to the negatively and positively charged regions, respectively.
-Overall, the structure of these distributions resembles that of the ground state PDOS, with splitting of the bonding and anti-bonding states, and the hybridization of the Zn $d$ and O $p$ orbitals.
+To analyze the character of these distributions and bonds, we considered the amplitude of the PDOS oscillating at the frequency $\Omega$ and decomposed it into the positive and negative contributions corresponding to the negatively and positively charged regions, respectively.
+The structure of these distributions reveals that the Zn $d$- and O $p$-orbitals remain to be hybridized.

 Charge redistribution due to the second-order optical response involves more than just the formation of dipoles \cite{popova2024microscopic}.
 Similarly, the structures of the contributions to the second-order amplitude of the PDOS corresponding to negative and positive charge differ considerably.
 There is a clear relationship between the features of these contributions and the charge distributions.
 For instance, significant splitting of the Zn d-projected PDOS occurs only when the charge around zinc is strongly repelled by the charge around oxygen in one direction.